-To download GPS data for an entire route, select either Route GPS Waypoints or Route and Services GPS Waypoints (Members Only) at the right, then select your route of interest.
+To download GPS data for an entire route, except the Idaho Hot Springs Mountain Bike Route (IHSMBR), select either Route GPS Waypoints or Route and Services GPS Waypoints (Members Only) at the right, then select your route of interest.

 Visit the GPS Forum to share your experiences as well as to ask and answer questions.